sahanmar/451/README.md

 3. It is hard to prioritise which corporate ownership structures are more ‘risky’ than others
 4. It is hard to see the visualise corporate ownership with different risk signals

-Corporate Risk Miner is a web app which allows users to evaluate different risk signatures of financial crime applied to the UK Companies House (UKCH) corporate ownership database.
+Corporate Risk Miner is a web app which evaluates different risk signatures of financial crime applied to the UK Companies House (UKCH) corporate ownership networks.
 These risk signatures include:
 * Cyclic ownership: (to explain.....)
 * Long-chain ownership: Long chains of corporate ownership (e.g. Person A controls company A. Company A is an officer for Company B. Company B is an officer of company C. etc)
 * Links to tax havens: Corporate networks which involve companies/people associated with tax haven jurisdictions